The Odd Bird blog–check it out!

 I’ve heard things like, “She is one odd bird” to describe someone who’s different.
 But it doesn’t often come out in a positive way.
 Probably, it’s not meant to.
 Some folks take strange pleasure in pointing out others who they think are weirdos, pieces of work, and odd birds.

 I got on the bus one time with someone reciting an entire movie line by line.
 The person was doing all the lines from all the characters, changing voice and delivery to indicate who was talking.
 Another rider gave me that eye-roll, raised eyebrows, forced smile, and somehow obligatory side-eye at the person.
-That dance of facial expressions communicates, “Oh gawd.”
+That dance of facial expressions communicates, “Oh, gawd.”
 Or “look who we’re stuck on the bus with.”
 Or maybe it’s, “Geez, what’s that weirdo doing that in public for?”
 I shudder to think it have meant, “What is that weirdo doing in public?”
-Which I’ve heard at other times.
+Which I have heard at other times.

 I didn’t return the smile.
 I looked at the movie star, looked back at the side-eyer, and said, “I’d never be able to do something like that, memorize an entire movie and do all the voices.
 That’s really cool.”
 And I meant it.
 Caught off guard, she took a moment, smiled, and told me I was right.

 No pats on the back for me.
 I didn’t change the world.
 I most certainly did not include the movie star in the conversation, though we were talking about that person right there within ear shot.
 What I did was was something I feel obligated to do: interrupt this totally strange thing I see on a regular basis.
 It’s where people desperately seek sympathy for having to be in a space with someone who doesn’t behave like a “normal” person.
-Like public space truly belongs to the non-disabled and mainstream and no one else.
+Like public space truly belongs to the non-disabled and mainstream and no one else?
 I just don’t see any problem with being an odd bird.
 And I’m not the only one.

 Enter The Odd Bird NVLD Documentary Project.
-Of course I don’t remember how or when I found it.
-But it’s dynamite.
+Of course I don’t remember how or when I found it, but it’s dynamite.
 You should check it out, especially if you love odd birds.
 And especially if you love when people reclaim insults and semi-insults and use them as a term of pride.
 As in, “I am one odd bird!”

 This is a transmedia documentary project.
 That means they’ve got the topic and take advantage of multiple platforms for capturing and sharing storytelling and other information for the documentary.
 A film, a blog, multiple videos on the blog, probably much more.
 It’s neat.